 8. Izmir Archaeological Museum

-The first archaeological Museum of Izmir was opened in 1924 in Basmane.
+The first archaeological Museums of Izmir was opened in 1924 in Basmane.
 Then, in 1927, it was opened to tourists under the name of Asar-ı Atika Museum in Ayavukla Church, the concept of the museum was different then.

 Many historical artefacts were brought here from the Aegean region and ancient cities in and around Izmir.
 Historically one of the attractions from Izmir, the area was opened in 1951 in Kültürpark, with a second museum in Izmir.
 After a small modification, it worked today.
 Thousands of historical artifacts in this place occupy a very important place for Turkey.